-Inflation is when the prices of goods and services rise in relationship to the dollar, or the currency in use.
-The result is that the dollar or unit of currency will buy less of just about everything than it previously did.
+Inflation isn’t necessarily a bad thing — it can also result from an economic upturn.
+But when the prices of goods and services rise in relation to the dollar, or the currency in use, the result is that each unit of currency will buy less of just about everything than it previously did.

 How to Track Inflation